-The Town developed a LEAP plan which examined how our municipal, residential, and commercial sectors can work together to reduce their energy consumption over 5 years.
-Town Staff, working with the Metropolitan Area Planning Council (MAPC) and a team of key stakeholders developed four milestones for Town-wide Energy reduction:
+The City developed a LEAP plan which examined how our municipal, residential, and commercial sectors can work together to reduce their energy consumption over 5 years.
+City Staff, working with the Metropolitan Area Planning Council (MAPC) and a team of key stakeholders developed four milestones for City-wide Energy reduction:

 - By 2020, reduce Framingham community energy use by 20%

 - By 2020, increase the percentage of Framingham’s renewable energy production by 10%.

 - Create a communications strategy for continued Clean Energy Outreach and Education